callumcurtis/firehose/docs/research.md

 - Batch processing is now a downstream process in the streaming pipeline (R.37)
 - Sources: event sourcing (from applications) or CDC (from DBs) (R.37)
 - Principles: storage and compute separation, data platform component composability, single source of truth, cloud native (R.18)
-- CDC from online data stores (Cassandra, Amazon RDS, EVCache, CockroachDB) through Flink and Kafka to warehouse in S3 (R.18)
+- CDC from OLTP stores (Cassandra, Amazon RDS, EVCache, CockroachDB) through Flink and Kafka to OLAP warehouse in S3 (R.18, R.39)
 - Iceberg tables stored with an S3 prefix matching the table name (R.18)
 - Lambda architecture
     - Idea: data flows through two paths, batch and streaming (R.25)